lemocla/Which-way-is-up/documentation/testing/user_stories.md

         ![Add a portfolio success message](screenshots/portfolio_add_success.png)

       - **Path: edit collection**
-        - When I am logged in a the super user and that I browse a collection page, I can see an icon to edit and an icon to delete my portfolio
+        - When I am logged in as the super user and that I browse a collection page, I can see an icon to edit and an icon to delete my portfolio
-        - When I click on edit, I am redirected to a page with a form prefilled with the details of the collection being edited.
+        - When I click on edit, I am redirected to a page with a form prefilled with the details for the collection being edited.
-        - When I click on submit and that the form is valid, the portfolio detail page will displayed updated information and a toast message informing that the portfolio has been successfully edited is displayed.
+        - When I click on submit and that the form is valid, the portfolio detail page will displaye updated information and a toast message informing that the portfolio has been successfully edited is displayed.
         - When I click on submit and that the form is not valid, error messages will be displayed informing to fill the right information.
         - **Result**: Pass ✅